-Sandalwood is also a forest product for the purposes of section 4 of the Forest Products Act 2000 (FP Act).
-Therefore, a production contract may be entered into with the Forest Products Commission (FPC) that enables entry to pastoral leases and other 'public land'3 and the authority to take or remove sandalwood.
+Sandalwood is also a 'forest product' for the purposes of section 4 of the Forest Products Act 2000 (FP Act).
+Therefore, a production contract may be entered into with the Forest Products Commission (FPC) that enables entry to pastoral leases and other 'public land' and the authority to take or remove sandalwood.
 An FP Act production contract provides an exemption from the requirement for a clearing permit.
-The FPC is licensed by DBCA to supply sandalwood under the BC Regulations.
+DBCA has granted a licence under the BC Regulations authorising FPC to supply sandalwood.